banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 ...
 ```

 2. A new broker pod will be created and in the `KafkaCluster` status there will be the `cruiseControlOperationReference`.
 This is the reference of the created `CruiseControlOperation` custom resource.
-The `cruiseControlState` shows the CruiseControlOperation task state.
+The `cruiseControlState` shows the CruiseControlOperation state.
 At first there will be GracefulUpscaleScheduled.
-This means `CruiseControlOperation` is created and it is waiting for add_broker task execution.
+This means `CruiseControlOperation` is created and it is waiting for `add_broker` task execution.

 ```yaml
 status: